isaacto/sufarray/README.md

-# sufarray: Python-only implementation of suffix array
+# sufarray: implementation of suffix array

-At present it is using a rather brain-dead algorithm aiming at defining the interface.
-Optimization and better documentations will be added a bit later.
+It uses prefix doubling for calculating the suffix array, which is O(n log n) time.
+When searching for all occurrences of a string, it takes O(log n) time.
+Further occurrences takes constant time.

+At present the implementation is Python only.
+This has the drawback that the speed is not comparable with those of other languages.